paulheading/paulh_astro/src/markdown/src/articles/tips-for-writing-code.md

 ### Got anything more specific to writing code?

-Sure, here's a couple more concepts I picked up writing javascript:
+Sure, here's a couple more concepts I picked up writing JavaScript:

 be verbose, be a good storyteller, good code should read like a fun 90s movie. predictable, enjoyable. definitely not a mystery, no plot twists.